X-com-b-v/docker-setup/README.md

 # Install
 ## Dependencies
-You will need [Docker](https://docs.docker.com/install/) and [Docker-compose](https://docs.docker.com/compose/install/) installed.
-You can let the script try and do this for you, but it's better if you do it manually as the function is untested.
+You will need [Docker CE](https://docs.docker.com/engine/install/ubuntu/) installed.

 The installer requires `dialog`, this can be installed via `sudo apt install dialog`